istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel/README.md

 **Option 3 of 5**.
 Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the RHEL VM via Jump VM.

-   - [Add a new subnet](https://docs.microsoft.com/azure/virtual-network/virtual-network-manage-subnet#add-a-subnet) in the existing Virtual Network which contains the RHEL VM.
+   - [Add a new subnet](https://docs.microsoft.com/azure/virtual-network/virtual-network-manage-subnet#add-a-subnet) in the existing Virtual Network which is associated with the RHEL VM.

    - [Create a Windows Virtual Machine](https://docs.microsoft.com/azure/virtual-machines/windows/quick-create-portal#create-virtual-machine) in Azure in the same Resource Group as the RHEL VM.
 Provide the required details and leave other configurations as default except for the Virtual Network and subnet.
-Make sure you select the existing Virtual Network in the Resource Group and select the subnet you just created in the step above.
+Make sure you select the existing Virtual Network associated with the deployed resources in the Resource Group and select the subnet you just created in the step above.
 This will be your Jump VM.

    - Access Jump VM Public IP - once successfully deployed, go to the VM details page and copy the Public IP.
 Log into the Jump VM using this Public IP.